No Products in the Cart

 2020 brought Luke’s first podium finish at BSM.
 However with training and competition hampered by the COVID-19 outbreak, Luke was unable to enter Europe’s Strongest Man, and failed to qualify from his heat at the WSM finals.
 Disappointment at World’s was short-lived, as 2021 proved to be Luke’s best year to date.
 At the age of 36, Luke took the title of Europe’s Strongest Man and followed this amazing feat up by taking first place at the Giants Live World Tour Finals.
 In WSM he was close to a podium position, however the extreme heat and the wrong tacky selection in the final event led to him slipping from 3rd to 7th, repeating his 2019 result, whilst brother Tom lifted the winner’s trophy.
 That same year, Luke established a British record in the log press, successfully completing a 221kg/487lb lift at World Ultimate Strongman’s “Feats of Strength” showcase.

-So far this year Luke has gained a podium finish at the Arnold Classic in Ohio in March, taking 3rd place behind Martin Licis and Oleksii Novikov.
+2022 saw Luke gain a podium finish at the Arnold Classic in Ohio, taking 3rd place behind Martin Licis and Oleksii Novikov.
 Luke narrowly missed out on retaining his Europe’s Strongest Man crown, finishing a credible second to Ukrainian WSM 2020 winner, Oleksii Novikov.
+At WSM 2022, Luke stormed his group winning with an event to spare.
+In the final a strong performance saw him beat Mitchell Hooper to 7th place.
+An injury led to his withdrawl from the Shaw Classic later that year, and along with Tom took a short period away from competing.